 If you’re sitting and shivering while reading this, you may want to light a fire in that fireplace.
 But wait!
 Before you do you should know a few facts first to keep you and your family safe throughout the winter.
 The most important thing is making sure that you have your annual chimney sweep and inspection scheduled.
-All American Chimney Service is a group of professionals certified by the Chimney Safety Institute of America (CSIA) and are ready to help you with your entire fireplace and chimney needs.
+All American Chimney Service, LLC is a group of professionals certified by the Chimney Safety Institute of America (CSIA) and are ready to help you with your entire fireplace and chimney needs.

 Chimney sweeps are important because they remove any blockages that may have built up inside of the unit.
 This could be anything related to trees and leaves, animal nests and droppings, and creosotes.
 What are creosotes?
 Creosotes are known as clumps of particles that are released when firewood is burned that build up in your chimney.
 You cannot prevent the release of creosotes, but you can follow steps to reduce them.
 One of the main things to remember is to use treated wood.